57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

   Prioritization Fee = Compute Units Consumed × Compute Unit Price
   ```

-- 2.**Compute Units (CU)** are Solana's core resource measurement unit, similar to gas in EVM.
+- **Compute Units (CU)** are Solana's core resource measurement unit, similar to gas in EVM.

   - Default limit per transaction: 200,000 CU
   - Compute Units themselves do not incur cost — fees arise only when `ComputeUnitPrice` is set.
   - **Purpose**: During network congestion, users can increase priority by paying more CU price.

-- 3.Developers can use the `ComputeBudgetProgram` to:
+- Developers can use the `ComputeBudgetProgram` to:

   - `setComputeUnitLimit`: Increase the CU (Compute Unit) limit, suitable for complex contract calls.
   - `setComputeUnitPrice`: Set the prioritization fee, similar to the Gas Price in EVM.

 #### (3) Rent (Storage Cost)

 On Solana, on-chain accounts occupy storage space and storage resources are limited.
 To prevent users from creating excessive unused accounts that waste blockchain state, Solana implements a Rent mechanism.

-- 1.If an account holds a sufficient SOL deposit, it avoids periodic rent deductions; this state is called **Rent-exempt**.
+- If an account holds a sufficient SOL deposit, it avoids periodic rent deductions; this state is called **Rent-exempt**.

-- 2.The minimum balance for rent exemption is calculated as:
+- The minimum balance for rent exemption is calculated as:

   ```
   rent_exempt_minimum = lamports_per_byte_year × data_len × exemption_threshold